Robinlovelace/cycle-hire-inclusive/README.md

 with higher incomes would make more use of economically beneficial long-term subscriptions.
-Similarly, Ogilvie and Goodman (2012) reported that registered users of the London scheme were more likely living in socioeconomically advantaged areas, indicating that may also have higher disposable income.
+Similarly, Ogilvie and Goodman (2012) reported that registered users of the London scheme were more likely living in socio-economically advantaged areas, indicating that they may also have higher disposable income.
 Other studies indicated that users are most likely to be middle-class (Clark and Curl 2016).
 Interestingly, the use of the scheme among registered users of the LCHS has been found to be more common for individuals living in more deprived areas: they made more trips than individuals in wealthier areas according to Ogilvie and Goodman (2012), suggesting different dynamics than those identified in studies of American BSS.
-A recent example in Glasgow also demonstrates that BSS can gain high uptake among dissadvantaged groups, provided sufficient support.
+A recent example in Glasgow also demonstrates that BSS can gain high uptake among disadvantaged groups, provided sufficient support.
 The ‘[Bikes for All](https://www.nextbike.co.uk/en/news/nextbike-provides-bikes-for-all-as-scheme-celebrates-community/)’ BSS scheme was supported by a parallel package of engagement activities